 This section provides you with an opportunity to view and edit your Project, or make changes to your App’s settings.
 You can configure your Project or Apps, and click on your Apps to obtain your keys and tokens or regenerate if needed.

 Projects allow you to organize your work around a use case and manage your access to the Twitter API.
 You can only add the v2 endpoints.
 If you have previously created Apps, they will be visible in the section entitled “Standalone Apps”.
 You can have up to 10 Apps in total including those connected to a Project.

 The Products section allows you to learn more about different endpoints and features available.
 In this section, you can configure access to the Twitter API, Labs, and premium endpoints.

-In the Twitter API section, you will see a list of available v2 endpoints and learn more about the details of features, caps, and limits.
+In the Twitter API section, you will see a list of available v2 endpoints and learn more about the details of features, Tweet caps, and other limits.
 If you click on an endpoint you will be taken to a page that will show you key usage information and other documentation that can be helpful for you as you build with the API, such as quick start guides and migration guides.
 Access to v2 endpoints is available for any Project you create.